mayer79/effectplots/README.md

 ## Usage

-We use a synthetic dataset with 1 Mio rows containing information on Motor TPL insurance policies and claims.
+We use synthetic data with 1 Mio rows containing information on Motor TPL insurance policies and claims.
 The aim is to model claim frequency as a function of features like "driver_age" and "car_power".

 Before modeling, we want to study how the average response is associated with feature values.